|

 In the first year I planted Australian native trees that were mainly

-endemic to Western Australia; after that I only planted species that were
+endemic to Western Australia (along the south-western side of Greig Road); after that I only planted species that were endemic to the local area.

 In August 2003 I started killing pepper trees along the Crystal Brook at Bowman Park.
 I kept the local council (Port Pirie Regional Council) fully informed of what I was doing.
 To say the least, Council has not been supportive, although they have agreed that the pepper trees should be removed.
 I have discussed this in my blog.
 I intend to continue this project until all the pepper trees along the creek in Bowman Park are dead.